What is a transport?

 Lifecycle

-Always close transports you create:- Close when you no longer need the pool:
+Always close transports you create:- Close when you no longer need the transport:

-await transport.close() - After closing, the transport can’t be used again
+await transport.close() - After closing, the transport cannot be used again

 Related